-- 3. For admission to the Bachelor of Arts in Business Leadership degree completion program or the Bachelor of Science in Healthcare Management degree completion program, students must demonstrate proof of graduation from an accredited college with an associate or higher level degree. - 4.
-For Fremont's graduate level programs, provide official transcripts as evidence of a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education or the equivalent. - 5.
+3. For admission to the Bachelor of Arts in Business Leadership degree completion program or the Bachelor of Science in Healthcare Management degree completion program, students must demonstrate proof of graduation from an accredited college with an associate or higher level degree.

+- 4. For Fremont's graduate level programs, provide official transcripts as evidence of a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education or the equivalent. - 5.
 An entrance essay - 6.
 Pass the online readiness "Computer Literacy and Internet Knowledge (CLIK)" pre-assessment test - 7.
 A completed Fremont Admissions Application and Enrollment Agreement - 8.
 Completion of the Paralegal Program Admissions Test with a minimum score of 80, for candidates applying to the Paralegal program - 9.
 Acceptance interview conducted by a designated school official - 10. \$25 application fee - 11.
-Meet minimum technology specifications: A PC computer running Windows 7 or newer, or an Apple Mac computer running OS 10.6 or newer, along with a sound card, speakers, webcam and microphone.
-Students also need continuous, reliable internet connectivity. - 12.
+Meet minimum technology specifications.
+All laptops must have, at minimum, the following features: Web cam, microphone, sound card with speakers, consistent and reliable wireless internet access and Microsoft Office or equivalent. - PC Computer: Microsoft account Windows 10 1.6 GHz, 2-core processor 4 GB, 2 GB (32bit) RAM 4 GB available disk space 1280× 768 screen resolution. - Mac Computer: Microsoft account Intel processor 4 GB RAM 10 GB available disk space Mac OS Extended or APFS 1280 × 800 screen resolution. - 12.
 Each candidate for admission is evaluated on the basis of individual merit and potential and will be considered without regard to race, color, religion, national origin, sex, age, or disability.